Global search

 Queensland operates a "common law" scheme.
 This fault-based scheme aims to compensate people injured on the roads through no fault of their own.
 We assist our clients in lodging claims and navigating the scheme to ensure they can maximise their benefits and entitlements, including entitlements for financial loss and treatment needs.

 If you have been injured in an accident or you know someone who has, we encourage you to contact Maurice Blackburn for advice.
+Our Brisbane Road Accident Lawyer and Gold Coast Accident Lawyer teams are highly skilled and experienced at gaining the best outcomes for our clients.
 The initial consultation is free and without obligation.

 Our expert road injury lawyers can help